Engineering & Science

 College staffFind contact details for the staff in the College of Engineering & Science.

 Message from the Dean

 Professor Chris Perera, Dean of the College of Engineering & Science:

-We deliver courses in the areas of building, engineering, information technology and science from Certificates through to PhD.
+We deliver courses in the areas of building, engineering, information technology and science from Bachelor degrees through to PhD.

 Our courses, particularly in engineering, use Problem Based Learning (PBL) - a team-based teaching and learning approach that uses real life problems to help you develop important skills such as problem-solving, teamwork and communication.
 Students have access to state-of-the art laboratories where they use modern equipment to undertake projects.

 Our research is conducted in our Institutes, Centres and Research groups.
 We apply and conduct research in collaboration with industry and community to improve the sustainability of the world’s resources.

 Our "open door" policy ensures students have easy and regular access to their lecturers for extra assistance.
 Classes are small and lecturers get to know students very quickly.

 We look forward to working with you.
 Feel free to contact our college staff if you have any questions.

 The College of Engineering & Science encompasses seven disciplines: